symmetriccurve/Interview-questions/Reactjs Question.md

 ## What are hooks in react ?

-From React 16.8, react team introduced a new concept hooks which helps to hook features to functional components, earlier to hooks it wasn’t possible to add a state into a functional components and the only way is to translate the stateless or functional component to class component to introduce state, with introduction of hooks a useState hook can be use to add state in to functional components.
+From React 16.8, react team introduced a new concept hooks which helps to hook features to functional components, before introduction of hooks it wasn’t possible to add a state into a functional components and the only way is to translate the stateless or functional component to class component to introduce state, with introduction of hooks a useState hook can be use to add state in to functional components.

 without a state it wasn’t possible make async actions in functional components, so another hook Called useEffect is introduced to make async calls, with combination of useState and useEffect a functional component can be full blown react component with data fetching capabilities.